ananyatewari/Stick-Hero-Game/README.md

 ## Overview

-It's built using HTML, CSS, and JavaScript, and developed in Visual Studio Code.
+It's built using *HTML*, *CSS*, and *JavaScript*, and developed in Visual Studio Code.
 The game features a stick figure hero who must cross platforms by extending and retracting a stick.
-It also makes use of Canvas in order to generate the platoforms over which the player walks.
+It also makes use of *Canvas* in order to generate the platforms over which the player walks.
+In addition to that, the game is also media responsive for various other devices.

 ### Live Demo